Gavin-OP/vimrc/README.md

 - Install NodeJS in [NodeJS download page](https://nodejs.org/en/download).

-- Download curl in [curl download page](https://curl.se/windows/) and put it in the computer path.
+- Download curl in [curl download page](https://curl.se/windows/) and put it in the computer path. (only for plug-in instant-markdown-preview)

 - Install plugin manager `vim-plug`.
     - For Linux, run the command below to download the `plug.vim` into the directory `~/.vim/autoload`.